 Thank you for your ongoing support and we look forward to seeing you in our newest Donation Centers!

 The BOO!dwill Halloween Costume Contest won’t stay dead, nor should it!
 Because it’s that time a year again when you need to start thinking “Halloween costume” and “Goodwill” in the same sentence!

 Goodwill is an awesome place to shop for Halloween costumes.
 Are you someone who likes to dream up some creative outfit and enjoys the hunt for just the right pieces?
-We have fifteen stores around town where you can find those costume ingredients.
+We have sixteen stores around town where you can find those costume ingredients.
 Or are you someone who just wants a quick and easy costume so you’re not the person dressed up as “suburbanite” or “adult” at the Halloween party?
 We’ve got plenty of more traditional costumes too!
 And no matter which camp you fall into, your costume purchases at Goodwill stores help put people to work — and they can win you some treats.

 We want to see what you’ve come up with by shopping at our stores, so it’s time show off your costume and win prizes in the process — by entering the BOO!dwill Halloween Costume Contest!

 1. Between now and 5 p.m. on Thursday, November 1, 2018, e-mail a photo of yourself in a costume you either purchased or assembled from items purchased at an Omaha area Goodwill to [email protected].

 Sector Training Expands Mission Focus at Goodwill Omaha

 Over the spring months of 2018, Goodwill Omaha developed a sector training program based on multiple community needs.
 The Mission Advancement team identified a nationally recognized retail training.
 After research was done it was determined that the training would be a good fit for the new program.
 At Goodwill we have a unique benefit of having access to our retail stores.
 This access provides real, on-the-job training in a real-life setting.